 - Avoid the use of your pottery as a food/drink vessel as toxic chemicals can leach out.

-- Firing process in fuel-fired or electric kiln can release combustion products/gases, such as toxic chemicals abovementioned, along with toxins and infrared radiation.
+- Firing processes in fuel-fired or electric kilns can release combustion products/gases, such as the toxic chemicals mentioned above, along with toxic compounds and infrared radiation.
 This process should be excluded from artistic activities from home.

 - Do not use p-phenylenediamine and its derivatives.

 - Use tongs to transfer from one bath to another.

 - Cover all baths when not in use to limit the release of harmful vapours.

 - Do not mix all baths together for disposal, and do not dispose of photographic chemicals via the sink.

 - Always store corrosives on low shelves (below eye level) to prevent chemical splash to the face and eyes.

 - Wear appropriate personal protective equipment (PPE) including safety glasses and thick gloves while handling developers, intensifiers/reducers, or corrosive developing and stop/fixing baths.